-The Baltimore County, MD Police Department has reported accidental discharges with their duty-issued FNS-40 Long Slide pistols.
 The reports are concerning, and appear to involve a mechanical issue of some kind, allowing the pistols to discharge when inadvertently bumped, or when being holstered or unholstered.
-Perhaps even more dangerous, the report advised the pistols may not fire at all when the trigger is pulled.
-The problem was identified and documented with at least (9) pistols, and included at least one incident where an officer was injured from the discharge.
+Equally concerning, the report advised the pistols may not fire at all when the trigger is pulled.
+The problem was identified and documented with at least nine pistols and included at least one incident where an officer was injured from the discharge.

 Fabrique Nationale (FN) is one of the world’s most successful and respected firearms manufacturers.
 FN has produced dozens of firearms for militaries, law enforcement agencies, and civilian shooters for over 100 years.
 These firearms have been used in everything from combat to simple recreational target shooting.
 A firearms company does not become as successful as FN without producing superior products.

 EDITOR’S NOTE: This article is merely an informational news publication.
 Nothing within this article should be construed as being a definitive statement on the reliability of FN firearms, or the FNS-40 Long Slide pistols in particular.
 BlueSheepdog has not conducted any independent testing of the FNS-40 Long Slide to confirm or deny the reports of malfunctions.
 As such, readers are encouraged to simply consider the reports in this article as informational only, and make their own judgments.